TALM: Dynamic Tree-Structured Multi-Agent Framework with Long-Term Memory for Scalable Code Generation

 Most existing multi-agent frameworks are stateless, meaning that agents operate on a one-off basis without retaining knowledge from past experiences.
-As a result, similar tasks must be repeatedly solved from scratch, and opportunities to leverage prior solutions are lost.
-To address this limitation, TALM integrates a long-term memory module that enables agents to store, retrieve, and reuse knowledge across tasks, enabling cumulative learning and improved efficiency over time.
+As a result, similar tasks must be repeatedly solved from scratch.
+To address this limitation, TALM incorporates a long-term memory module that allows agents to store, retrieve, and reuse knowledge across tasks, enabling cumulative learning and improved efficiency over time.

 The memory module is built on a vector-based storage system that records task histories, including problem descriptions, reasoning traces, generated code, and structural metadata such as the agent’s tree depth.
 During new task execution for each code agent, the \textit{knowledge retrieval} mechanism encodes the incoming task description into a semantic vector representation and performs approximate nearest-neighbor search against the stored task vectors in the database.
 Candidate results are then filtered based on metadata such as tree depth to ensure comparable granularity with the querying agent.
 This retrieval process provides contextual references that can be incorporated into the current reasoning context.
 This process is illustrated in the top part of Figure~\ref{fig:memory}.